EENI Global Business School

 African Student, Master International Business

-The Subject “Foreign Trade and Business in South Sudan” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Foreign Trade, Logistics and Business in South Sudan” is included within the curriculum of the following academic programs at EENI Global Business School:

 Master in Business in Africa, International Business, Foreign Trade.